 All project business transactions must be completed at Arm’s Length from the approved applicant.
 Refer to section 251 of the Income Tax Act (Canada) or call 1-800-265-9751 for more information.

 Any cost, including a tax, that is eligible for a rebate, credit or refund (e.g. a refundable portion of the Harmonized Sales Tax) is not eligible for funding.

-Grants may be combined with other funding sources but not exceed 100% of total expenses.
+Grants may be combined with external funding sources if the program allows for stacking.
+The grants cannot exceed 100% of total expenses.